-The Master of Science in Nursing: Family Nurse Practitioner program is built to meet standards set by the American Association of Critical Care Nurses (AACN): The Essentials of Master’s Education in Nursing; the Inter-Professional Collaborative Practice (IPEC) Core Competencies for Interprofessional Collaborative Practice; and the American Nursing Association (ANA) Scope and Standards of Practice.
+The Master of Science in Nursing: Family Nurse Practitioner program is built to meet standards set by the National Organization of Nurse Practitioner Faculty (NONPF), the American Association of Colleges of Nursing (AACN): The Essentials of Master’s Education in Nursing; the Inter-Professional Collaborative Practice (IPEC) Core Competencies for Interprofessional Collaborative Practice; and the American Nursing Association (ANA) Scope and Standards of Practice.

-Your preparation in the MSN FNP program includes a comprehensive curricula that will help you provide primary healthcare to individuals of all ages and locales, including underserved urban and rural areas.
+Your preparation in the family nurse practitioner program includes a comprehensive curricula that will help you provide primary healthcare to individuals of all ages and locales, including underserved urban and rural areas.
 You will also analyze case studies in accordance with the guidelines of evidence based practice and current standards of care.
-Your MSN FNP education prepares you for professional roles including educating, consulting and collaborating with other healthcare providers, using research to make practice decisions and influencing professional and public policies.
+Your MSN FNP education prepares you for professional roles including educating, consulting and collaborating with other healthcare providers, and using research to make practice decisions and influencing professional and public policies.

-The clinical practicum experience allows you to collaborate with faculty members to select a community-based primary or family health-focused site.
-This portion of the MSN family nurse practitioner degree program affords you the opportunity to apply clinical-decision making and health management of primary problems for diverse clients across the human life span.
+The clinical practicum experience at GCU's nursing school allows you to collaborate with faculty members to select a local primary care or family care site.
+This portion of the MSN FNP degree program affords you the opportunity to apply clinical decision-making skills and health management of primary problems for diverse clients across the human life span.
 In addition, you will interact with patients in the role of care provider and educator.

-The online family nurse practitioner program curricula focuses on preparing well-rounded primary care providers through in-depth study of the following subject areas:
+The accredited online family nurse practitioner program curriculum focuses on preparing well-rounded primary care providers through in-depth study of the following subject areas:

-- Performing in-depth health assessments, including documentation and diagnosis
+- Performing comprehensive health assessments, including documentation and diagnosis

 - Reviewing the research process and applying evidenced-based research to the practice setting